gusanmaz/InternshipFormGenerator/README.md

 Unfortunately students didn't conform to a single standard when they filled this fields.
 Some students to choose to capitalize their surnames but not everyone.
 There was variability between font family, font size and text color choices.
-Added to that form was a docx Word document.
-It was really annoying to see one page document rendered in multiple pages when you open it using Libre Office.
+Added to that form was a docx Word document :man_facepalming: It was really annoying to see one page document rendered in multiple pages when you open it using Libre Office.

 If information about necessary information is recorded in a CSV file in proper way,